Army Service Forces: Abolished

 On 30 August 1945, Marshall created a board head by Lieutenant General Alexander M. Patch to review the organization of the War Department.
 The board had no officers from the ASF staff but two came from the technical services.
 The board submitted its recommendations to the Chief of Staff on 18 October.
 These were that the technical services be continued, with the Transportation Corps made permanent, and that the Finance Department becoming an eighth technical service.
 There would be six administrative services: the Adjutant General's Department, the Judge Advocate General's Department, the Corps of Chaplains, the Office of the Provost Marshal General, and the Special Services Division.
 Their activities would be supervised by a Director of Personnel and Administration in the WDGS.
 The service commands would be abolished, and their functions transferred to the Armies.
 The ASF would also be abolished, and its staff sections transferred to the WDGS.

 Eisenhower succeeded Marshall as Chief of Staff on 19 November 1945, and Somervell's retirement was announced on 26 December, effective 30 April 1946.
-He was succeeded as commnder of ASF by Lutes on 1 January 1946.
+He was succeeded as commander of ASF by Lutes on 1 January 1946.
 On 13 May 1946, President Harry S. Truman issued Executive Order 9722, which amended Executive Order 9082, and gave the Secretary of War thirty days "to reassign to such agencies and officers of the War Department as he may deem appropriate the functions, duties, and powers heretofore assigned to the service of supply command and to the Commanding General, Services of Supply.
-War Department Circular 138 abolishing ASF were issued the following day implementing the new organization, effective 11 June 1946.
+War Department Circular 138 abolishing ASF was issued the following day implementing the new organization, effective 11 June 1946.

 The Army Service Forces was successful in terms of the mission given to it by Marshall when it was created in March 1942: it relieved him of the burden of having large numbers of people reporting to him, and gave him a single person who could handle logistics.
 Much of the criticism of the ASF involved the personality of Somervell, but it was his energy, drive, and determination to achieve efficiencies that made the ASF the organization that it was.
 In the new organization, Lutes became the Director of Service, Supply and Procurement on the WDGS.
 The position was later renamed the Director of Logistics.
 Procedures developed by the ASF remained in place.
 On 1 November 1948, the technical services were subordinated to the Director of Logistics, and the administrative services to the Director of Personnel and Administration.